hashicorp/terraform-google-vault/examples/vault-cluster-authentication-iam/README.md

 which is a JSON-based open standard for creating access tokens.
 This process can be quite cumbersome, but the Vault cli tool can do that for you.
 If you wish to [generate the JWT yourself][generate_jwt] you can also use `curl` and `oauth2l` or the `gcloud` tool.
-Once with signed JWT, the client can send it in its login request along with the Vault Role it wishes to assume.
+Once the client has a signed JWT, it can send it in its login request along with the Vault Role it wishes to assume.
 Vault then verifies the JWT with GCP as a proof-of-identity, checks against a predefined Vault authentication role, then returns a client token that the client can use for making future